参照(Reference) : 「データサイエンティスト協会スキル定義委員」の「データサイエンス100本ノック(構造化データ加工編)」

 Here's a step-by-step explanation of what the code is doing:

-function is used to group the data bystore_cd
+Thegroup_byfunction is used to group the data bystore_cd.

-function is used to calculate a summary statistic for each group.
-In this case, it is using themean
+Thesummarisefunction is used to calculate a summary statistic for each group.
+In this case, it is using themeanfunction to calculate the meanamountfor each group, and creating a new column calledmean_amount.

 R-034: For the receipt details data (df_receipt), sum the amount of sales (amount) for each customer ID (customer_id) and find the average for all customers.
 However, exclude customer IDs starting with “Z” as they represent non-members.